 Whether you’re playing a game of chess or helping to grow a business, strategy is key to making every move the right one.
 So how do you decide your next move when you have no visibility into the strategy at play?

 If you’re part of a finance team, you may find yourself in exactly that position during budgeting season—building out your budget without a strong view into business goals and objectives.
-Without that, you’re left moving your pieces and assuming the game hasn’t changed, making critical decisions on where to allocate resources for operations and growth without a roadmap.
+Without that, you’re left moving your pieces and assuming the game hasn’t changed, making critical decisions on where to allocate resources for operations and growth without any kind of roadmap.

 That’s why budget alignment with business strategy and KPI or goal setting is a critical part of a successful budget—and key to achieving your organizational goals.
 It’s also how you ensure you have the right resources and team in place as you work to meet your overall objectives, reallocating resources as necessary to meet those goals.